tompascall/due-date-calculator/README.md

   end: '01.00:00' // the format is dd.hh:mm
 }
 ```
 If you give a time frame like this, you have this time frame **every week**.
-It can overflow to the next week, if the day of the `start` date is later than the day of the `end` time, like in the example above.
+It can overflow into the next week, if the day of the `start` date is later than the day of the `end` time, like in the example above.

 ####Monthly time frame object
 ```js